Veracruz: Colonial period, 1519–1821

-During the colonial era, Veracruz was the main port of entry for immigrants from Spain, enslaved Africans, and luxury goods for import and export.
+During the Colonial Era, Veracruz was the main port of entry for immigrants from Spain, enslaved Africans, and luxury goods for import and export.
 The first group of Franciscans arrived in Veracruz in 1524, walking barefoot to the capital of the Spanish colony of New Spain.
 The route between Veracruz and the Spanish capital of Mexico City, built on the site of the Aztec capital Tenochtitlan, was the key trade route during the colonial era.

-Much of the history of the state is involved with the port city that Cortés founded in 1519.
-Veracruz became the principal and often only port to export and import goods between the colony of New Spain and Spain itself.
+Much of the state's history is involved with the port city of the same name founded by Cortés in 1519.
+Veracruz became the principal, and often only, port to export and import goods between the colony of New Spain and Spain itself.
 To ensure the port's monopoly, Veracruz established control over almost all of New Spain's Gulf coastline.
 New Spain's silver and cochineal red dye were the two most important exports from the port, along with chocolate, vanilla, and chili peppers.
 Imports included livestock (sheep, cows, goats, horses), wheat and other cultivars.
 Slaves, pineapple, and sugar cane were introduced from the Caribbean.
-Such valuable trade made the port a highly prized target for pirates during the colonial period, resulting in frequent attacks and sackings.
+Such valuable trade made the port a highly prized target for pirates during the Colonial Period, resulting in frequent attacks and sackings.
 This led to the building of the fort of San Juan de Ulúa, a site Juan de Grijalva visited in 1518, and the fortification of the city overall.

-Much of Totonac and Huastec culture have survived the colonial period into the present day, largely due to northern Veracruz's rugged terrain and thick vegetation, and lack of resources that the Spanish sought.
-Veracruz is considered to be where the "mestizo" or mixed European/indigenous ethnicities began, which is a large part of Mexican cultural identity.
+Much of Totonac and Huastec culture has survived the colonial period into the present day, largely due to northern Veracruz's rugged terrain and thick vegetation and lack of resources that the Spanish sought.
+Veracruz is considered to be where the mestizo or mixed European/Indigenous ethnicity began, which is a large part of Mexican cultural identity.

 Arriving with the Spanish conquerors, new diseases made their first appearance in the continent.
-European diseases decimated the native population of the province, prompting the importation of enslaved Africans during the colonial period, starting in the 16th century.
+European diseases decimated the native population of the state, prompting the importation of enslaved Africans during the Colonial Period, starting in the 16th century.
 The Spanish imported between 500,000 and 1,000,000 West African slaves into Mexico between 1535 and 1767.
-As New Spain did not have any laws prohibiting interracial marriage, miscegenation between indigenous and African populations began almost immediately.
-People of this mixed heritage are called Afro-Mestizo, which includes all 3 ethnicities: Indigenous, African, and Spanish.
+As New Spain had no laws prohibiting interracial marriage, miscegenation between Indigenous and African populations began almost immediately.
+People of this mixed heritage are called Afro-Mestizo, which includes all three ethnicities: Indigenous, African, and Spanish.